-- i.
-The individual representing the College as Complainant may not advise the hearing process or serve as the Chair. - j.
-The Chair shall determine the relevance and admissibility of information submitted during the Conduct Council hearing.
-Complainants and Respondents may address questions of the witnesses and one another when recognized by the Chair.
-Witnesses are to speak only when they are addressed. - k.
-Witnesses shall be asked to affirm that their statements are truthful and may be subject to charges of violating this Code by providing false information to the College. - I. Prospective witnesses, other than the Respondent, will be excluded from the hearing during the testimony of other witnesses.
-A hearing is not required to be canceled or postponed if a scheduled witness does not attend. - m.
-Written statements of witnesses not in attendance due to extenuating circumstances shall be provided to the Conduct Council at the discretion of the Chair. - n.
+- n.
 Pertinent records, exhibits, and written statements may be accepted as information for consideration by the Conduct Council at the discretion of the Chair. - o.
 In Conduct Council hearings involving more than one Respondent, the Office of Student Conduct representative, in their discretion, may conduct the Conduct Council hearing for each Student either separately or jointly.
 Students may request to have a separate hearing by providing an explanation to the Office of Student Conduct for consideration.
-Students must submit this request in writing to the Office within two Business Days of receipt of the notification letter. - p.
+Students must submit this request in writing to the Office within two (2) Business Days of receipt of the notification letter. - p.
 If the Respondent fails to appear for the Conduct Council after proper notice, the case will be decided in their absence based on the information available in the case file. - q.
 Hearings will be closed to the public, except for the Respondent's advisor.
 Parents, attorneys, or other observers that are not acting as advisors are not permitted in the hearing. - r.
 The Office of Student Conduct may accommodate concerns of the Complaining Witness or Respondent for their personal safety and well-being during the hearing by providing separate meeting facilities and/or by permitting participation by written statement, telephone, videophone or other electronic means, where and as determined in the sole discretion of the Office of Student Conduct to be appropriate. - s.
 At the start of the hearing, the Chair shall ask the Respondent whether they are responsible for violations of the charges that have been filed. - t.
 The remainder of the hearing shall customarily proceed in the following order with all of the elements occurring at least once: - 1.
 Statement from Complainant - 2.
 Questioning of Complainant by Respondent and Conduct Council - 3.
 Statement from Respondent - 4.
 Questioning of Respondent by Complainant and Conduct Council - 5.
 Statement from witnesses, if any - 6.
 Questioning of witnesses from Complainant, Respondent, and Conduct Council - 7.
-Final questions from Conduct Council - 8.
-Complainant's closing statement and comments for consideration in connection with any sanction

-- 9. Respondent's closing statement and comments for consideration in connection with any sanction - u.
+Final guestions from Conduct Council - 8.
+Complainant's closing statement and comments for consideration in connection with any sanction - 9.
+Respondent's closing statement and comments for consideration in connection with any sanction - u.
 Hearings shall be recorded and may be transcribed.
-These recordings/transcripts are the property of the College and are maintained in accordance with the College's Record Retention Policy. - v.
+These recordings/transcripts are the property of the College and are maintained in accordance with the

+- College's Record Retention Policy. - v.
 Retaliation against, or the intimidation or harassment of witnesses or panel members is a violation of the Code and will result in Conduct Action.

-3. Conduct Council Deliberations
+4. Conduct Council Deliberations